On June 30, 1930 newspaper throughout the world blazed with similar headlines, HUNTER BROS PASS 453 HOURS IN THE AIR!

 Sparta Sends Tributes

-From Sparta, Ill., where the Hunter boys were born to the farm, hundreds of congratulatory messages poured into the Hunter camp at Sky Harbor—and more hundreds of people chartered busses, road trains and drove automobiles to keep Sparta represented at the record-breaking.
+From Sparta, Ill., where the Hunter boys were born to the farm, hundreds of congratulatory messages poured into the Hunter camp at Sky Harbor—and more hundreds of people chartered buses, road trains and drove automobiles to keep Sparta represented at the record-breaking.

 Most of the messages were opened by the brothers’ mother, Mrs. Ida Hunter, and then sent aloft.